 The case interview questions are straightforward and usually interviewer-led.
 That being said, they are known to throw in a curveball (brainteaser or blue sky question) every once in a while, so – as always – be prepared for anything.

 As a side note, several people who have interviewed with The Advisory Board Company have recently complained that the interview process at a couple of the offices have seemed disorganized and others have commented that they could tell the HR reps were reading scripts during the screening round interviews via phone.
-The firm has been growing rapidly and undergoing many changes with the recent acquisitions resulting in some unprofessionalism on their behalf.
+The firm has been growing rapidly and undergoing many changes with recent acquisitions.
 Hopefully those issues will be sorted soon!

-The firm does aspire to greatness, both in the hiring process and in working with colleagues, even if it’s not living up to its mission 100% of the time.
-Check out this mission statement to assess your cultural/aspirational fit (and prepare a good answer for “Why Advisory Board”):
+Check out the firm’s mission statement below to assess your cultural/aspirational fit (and prepare a good answer for “Why Advisory Board”):

 We make staffing decisions on the basis of demonstrated gift and accomplishment – not credentials or tenure – and offer ample professional development and growth opportunities.
 We manage workloads and favor flexibility such that our staff – strong work and service ethic notwithstanding – can contribute long-term and have fuller lives beyond the firm.